FROM A TO BETTER… OR NOT?

 OR YOU CAN JUST LIVE….

-What I learned was: I do not need to lose weight to start living.
+What I learned was that I do not need to lose weight to start living.
 I do not need to get Better.
 I can just live the life I have been given.
 Complete as it is.
-I can just do what I want to do, within my individual limitations.
-Listening to my own body and my own heart.
-Having respect and love for myself as I am.
-For my life as it is.
+I can just do what I want to do, within my individual limitations, listening to my own body and my own heart, having respect and love for myself as I am and for my life as it is.
+It does not mean that I stopped taking good care of myself.
+There are other reasons to take care of yourself than trying to get somewhere.

 IT IS ALL ABOUT THE WHY